ruano1983/mozilla-download/README.md

 # moz-dow
-Application written in python to download and install Mozilla Firefox and Mozilla Thunderbird
+Application written in Python to download and install Mozilla Firefox and Mozilla Thunderbird

+Dependencies: colorama
+Use Python modules:
+argparse (Arguments)
+subprocess (run terminal)